-The [CDC] button is only available in CCR:HIV (note that it does not appear in the sample list above, since that list is for CCR:HEPC only).
+The [CDC] button is only available in CCR:HIV.
 It allows you to access the CDC window (see CDC Window below) for a selected patient.
 You can enter information on a new CDC form, or edit, view, and print an existing form.